debradley/react-parcel-boilerplate/README.md

 * :white_check_mark: scripts create separate development and production builds (built-in to parcel)
 * :white_check_mark: use hot reloading during development (built-in to parcel)
 * :x: create a separate vendor pack, for caching efficiency (doesn't seem to be an option in parcel)
-* lint CSS and JavaScript on demand or on commit
+* :white_check_mark: lint CSS and JavaScript on demand or on commit
 * :white_check_mark: optimize and minify HTML, CSS, and JavaScript (built-in to parcel)
 * :white_check_mark: autoprefix CSS for better browser compatibility (via postcss)
 * :white_check_mark: transpile CSS 4 syntax (via postcss)